woman holds her heart in meditation

-Connective Matters is a series that focuses on your body’s overall function, how it works together, and the preventative measures you can take to manage your health proactively.
+Connective Matters is a series that focuses on your body’s overall function, how it works together, and the preventive measures you can take to manage your health.

 Your mental and physical health is a series of connections working together to keep you going.
 At the center of it is our heart.
 Maintaining your heart health is crucial to your wellbeing.
 Understanding how the heart functions, its role and the risk factors you may face are key to getting on the path toward keeping it as healthy as possible.